Infographics Anyone?

 - User-generated content

-- Show your work
+- Visual representations of your work (if possible)

-Use Pinterest outside the walls of its own network.
+You can also use Pinterest outside the walls of its own network.

-Unveil More with Rich Pins
+Unveil more with Rich Pins

 Rich Pins add more context to your Pins.

 Some images need extra information to let users know what it is about.
-Using rich pins is a foolproof way to unearth more details without putting much effort.
+Using rich pins is a foolproof way to unearth more details without putting in much effort.

-Reach More Users with Promoted Pins
+Reach more users with Promoted Pins and Buyable Pins

 Now you have boards filled with Pins.
 It’s time to spend some money on reaching more people via Promoted Pins (Pinterest Ads).

 Nothing can beat videos when it comes to telling a story.
-And to increase the potential reach of that story you need to run Promoted Pinterest Video Campaign.

 How far have you come?